Tushar-Hegde/FCFS-sorter/README.md

 # 1. Saved Combinations Tab
 This tab acts as the centralized repository for all schedule layouts that have been created or modified.

-Viewing Blueprints: Each entry shows a unique System ID, its specific registration priority sequence, and details for every course slot (including human-readable timings and professor assignments).
+Viewing Blueprints: Each entry shows a unique System ID, its specific registration priority sequence, and details for every course slot (including timings and professor assignments).

+Modifying Plans : Click the "Modify Plan" button .
+Specifics written later.

 Branching Plans: Click the "Branch Plan" button next to any blueprint.
 This duplicates the chosen combination under a new unique System ID and automatically opens the Modification Workspace, allowing you to create a secondary backup path without altering the original.